-The Center layer replaces the 0 layer to show that these two lines now reside on the Center layer.
+The Center layer now replaces the 0 layer in the Layer list box to show that these two lines now reside on the Center layer.
 Press the ESC key on your keyboard and the lines are no longer dotted and are removed from the selection set.
 Centerlines are critical in the dimensioning process since they show symmetry in a part and reduce the amount of dimensions on the drawing.